benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 * `https://autoconfig.%MXFULLDOMAIN%/.well-known/mail-v1.xml?emailaddress=%EMAILADDRESS%`

-E.g. if the MX server for customer domain example.net is "mx.premium.europe.example.com", then the config file should be at
+For example, if the MX server for customer domain example.net is "mx.premium.europe.example.com", then the config file should be at

 * https://autoconfig.premium.europe.example.com/.well-known/mail-v1.xml?emailaddress=fred@example.net